-The Chairperson of the Board works with the Lead Independent Director to ensure that the Directors are recipients of complete, timely and updated information flows, coordinating the requests and contributions of Non-Executive and Independent Directors, and taking care of the effective workings of the Board.
+The Chairperson of the Board works with the lead independent director to ensure that the directors are recipients of complete, timely and updated information flows, coordinating the requests and contributions of non-executive and independent directors, and taking care of the effective workings of the Board.

-In particular, during the year, the Chairperson of the Board of Directors oversaw:
+In particular, during the Year, the Chairperson of the Board of Directors oversaw:

-- the suitability of the pre-meeting briefing and additional information provided at meetings, enabling Directors to carry out their roles in an informed manner (Recommendation 12, a).
+- the suitability of the pre-meeting briefing and additional information provided at meetings, enabling directors to carry out their roles in an informed manner (Recommendation 12, a).
 In this regard, the Chairperson supervised the drafting of Agendas and ensured the timeliness and completeness of pre-meeting information, also through the preparation of summary documents of salient points for the purposes of making agenda decisions (in cases where the documentation made available to the Directors was particularly complex or voluminous), as well as through adequately detailed insights presented during meetings when it was not possible to provide the necessary information well in advance; - the coordination of the activities of the Board committees (with investigative, propositional and advisory functions) with those of the Board (Recommendation 12, b).
-In this regard, the Chairperson coordinated information flows, allowing Board committees to carry out their duties for the purposes of the Board Agenda decisions; - the adequacy and transparency of the Board's self-evaluation process (Recommendation 12(e)).
+In this regard, the Chairperson coordinated information flows, allowing Board committees to carry out their duties for the purposes of the Board Agenda decisions; - the adequacy and the transparency of the self-assessment process of the Board of Directors, with the support of the Appointment Committee (Recommendation 12 e).
 The self-evaluation process was carried out by a questionnaire covering the various aspects of the Company and reporting considerations and results on improvement actions within the scope of the Board.
-Subsequently, on March 15, 2022, the Board of Directors approved the annual self-evaluation report on the workings of the Board of Directors of the Issuer for the reference year.
+Subsequently, on March 15, 2023, the Board of Directors approved the annual self-evaluation report on the workings of the Board of Directors of the Issuer for the Year.